-When deploying a large number of documents and/or a large number of users (more than a few hundred) on Google Drive, performance issues may occur, such as longer response times in the Google Drive user interface, incomplete search results, or intermittent error messages.
+When deploying a large number of users (more than a few hundred) or documents on Google Drive, performance issues may occur, such as longer response times in the Google Drive user interface, incomplete search results, or intermittent error messages.

 The most important guidelines are listed below:

-- When using global enterprise accounts to centralize the ownership of documents, performance bottlenecks can happen in scenarios where a large number of documents are shared with a large number of users, and when these users are very active (i.e. they make frequent changes to the documents).
-While there is no hard limitation on the number of documents you can have in a single AODocs library, we strongly recommend that you contact our technical support team when you plan to have a large number of documents (tens of thousands) managed by AODocs.
-Our team will provide you with the best practices and personalized guidelines that will help you configure your AODocs domain to avoid any performance issue.
+- When using global enterprise accounts to centralize the ownership of documents, performance bottlenecks can occur if a large number of documents are shared with a large number of users, and when these users are very active (i.e. they make frequent changes to the documents).
+While there is no hard limitation on the number of documents you can have in a single AODocs library, we strongly recommend that you contact the AODocs Support team if you plan to have a large number of documents (tens of thousands) managed by AODocs.
+You can contact us by email at email@example.com or open a ticket.
+Our team will provide you with the best practices and personalized guidelines that will help you configure your AODocs domain to avoid any performance issues.
 The sections below provide more details about these best practices.

 - Updating sharing permissions is a slow operation in Google Drive, especially when a large number of files or a large number of sharing permissions are involved (the typical example being when you want to add or remove multiple sharing permissions on a folder containing a large number of items, and when these permission updates need to be propagated to all the items contained in the folder).
-To mitigate this issue, it is very important to minimize the number of sharing permissions applied to your files and folders, and the best way to achieve this is to assign permissions to Google Groups instead of individual users, whenever it is possible.
+To mitigate this issue, it is important to minimize the number of sharing permissions applied to your files and folders.
+The best way to achieve this is to assign permissions to Google groups instead of individual users, whenever possible.
 The sections below provide more details about these limitations.

-Although Google Drive is a very scalable platform designed for millions of users, the Google Drive infrastructure has limited processing capabilities for each individual account.
+Although Google Drive is a highly scalable platform designed for millions of users, the Google Drive infrastructure has limited processing capabilities for each individual account.

 Ownership transfer and memory of the “first” ownership

-- The file can only be deleted (i.e. moved to the Trash) by user B
+- the file can be deleted (i.e. moved to the trash) by user B only

-- Only user B can decide whether other editors can update the file’s sharing permissions or not
+- only user B can decide whether other editors can update the file’s sharing permissions

 For example, let’s imagine we have an on-premises file server with 300,000 files to be migrated to Google Drive.
-Following our team’s recommendations, we will allocate 5 Google Drive accounts and spread the files evenly across these 5 accounts, so that each account will end owning 60,000 files (that will leave some room for the growth of the library).
+Following our team’s recommendations, we will allocate five Google Drive accounts and spread the files evenly across these five accounts, so that each account will end up owning 60,000 files (that will leave some room for the growth of the library).
 We can consider the following scenarios for uploading the content:

-We recommend to use scenario 1 since it has the advantage of simplicity (the “final owners” are the same as the “original owners”, so there is no bad surprise nor side effect to expect).
+We recommend scenario 1 because it has the advantage of simplicity (the “final owners” are the same as the “original owners”, so there are no bad surprises or side effects to expect).

 Sharing permission performances